Australia vows to clean up financial sector after landmark misconduct inquiry

 The report comes ahead of an election expected in May in which falling house prices could be a hot-button issue.

-The conservative government, which for months defended the banks and rejected calls for an inquiry, is fighting for its survival with opinion polls suggesting an election victory for the centre-left Labor party.
+The government is fighting for its survival with opinion polls suggesting an election victory for the centre-left Labor party.

 Labor says it expects to adopt all the commission’s recommendations.